chrisbroski/frogeye/README.md

 ##### Convert to HSL

 When I started working with recognizing colors, it became quickly apparent that I needed a a mathematical representation of color in a way that makes sense to a human.
 YUV is an efficient way to communicate color to a machine, but not very useful when you want to identify things that are "red".
 Hue/Saturation/Luminance is a color scheme that makes more sense to people.
 I was unable to find any clear method to convert between the two even though it looks like there should be a simple relationship.
 Luckily [this article](http://www.quasimondo.com/archives/000696.php) pointed out what should have been obvious by just looking at the UV color space image above: If you draw a line from the origin to a (u, v) value, you get an arrow that points to a hue, and the length of that arrow is the saturation.
-I converted UV to a hue value of 0.0 - 1.0 like so:
+I converted UV value of 0-255 to a hue value of 0.0-1.0 like so:

     function uvToHue(u, v) {
         var normalU = (2 * u / 255) - 1.0,